t-kuha/caffe-win-dependency/README.md

 - Based on ver 0.3.5
   - https://github.com/google/glog

+  - Build gflag first
+  - Use CMake
+  - Open the generated project in Visual Studio GUI
+  - Change "Runtime Library" from "/MD" to "/MT"

 #### gflags
 - Based on ver 2.2.1
   - https://github.com/gflags/gflags

+  - Use CMake
+  - Open the generated project in Visual Studio GUI
+  - Change "Runtime Library" from "/MD" to "/MT"

 #### protobuf
 - Based on v3.5.1